 The MVDs are not only a subset of the full schema, but usually also have additional constraints and requirements.
-The information requirements tend to be a selection of entities from an MVD to be sure users can import and export that Exchange Information Requirement (EIR) in their software, but this can also be extended with additional classifications and properties outside of the MVD, or even outside IFC.
+The Reference View for example is adding multiple concept templates that are not in the ISO IFC.
+Project or use-case specific information requirements tend to be a selection of entities from an MVD to be sure users can import and export that Exchange Information Requirement (EIR) in their software, but this can also be extended with additional classifications and properties outside of the MVD, or even outside IFC.

 Figure 1: The schema (blue), subset MVD (green) and information requirements (orange)

 Up to IFC 2x3, MVDs have been very closely related to the full schema.
 The MVDs defined different 'conformance levels' in the software.
 This is also the reason why the MVDs are the base for the software certification.